chinmayk/super-home/_includes/faq.md

 Jason has [great general advice](https://www.cs.cmu.edu/~jasonh/advice.html) here as well.

 I am particularly impressed by students who show an extraordinary amount of initiative and hard work.
 Being creative and having a good sense of humour are also positives.
-I don't particularly care where you went to school, but I do care what you did there. **Note:** As of Apr 2017, it seems increasingly less likely that I will advise new PhD students, unless we have talked already.
-(Sorry, I'd like to do a good job of advising, so I need to spend enough time with my students.)
-If you want to still work with me, I am happy to advise individual _projects_.
+I don't particularly care where you went to school, but I do care what you did there.

 **Q: I want to take your class, but I am waitlisted.
 Can you take me off the wait list?**